- About Us

 - SW Climate

-Precipitation: Precipitation in most of Arizona and New Mexico has been less than 75 percent of average in the past month.
+Precipitation: Most of Arizona and New Mexico experienced less than 70 percent of average precipitation in the last 30 days.

 Southwest Climate Outlook Staff